Bastrop State Park: Golf course

+The former golf shelter was a gathering point for generations of golfer that played the course in the park.

 Bastrop State Park was one of the few state parks in the Texas to have a golf course, and the only one to have up to 18 holes.
 In the 1930s, the CCC designed and built the golf course along with the WPA and the Bastrop Golf Club.
 Named the Lost Pines Golf Course, it was originally built as a nine-hole course.
 The golf course hosted golfers as early as 1936 and was part of the CCC's intended park design.
 It was expanded to an 18-hole course in 1995.
 The golf course occupied 137 acre of the park and operated successfully for over 70 years.
 However, after the 2011 wildfires, golfer attendance greatly reduced and revenues decreased by at least thirty-five percent.
 The course's main water pump broke in October 2014, delaying the seedings of the course's greens and decreasing revenue even more.

 In January 2015, Bastrop State Park closed the golf course due to financial struggles but expressed plans to repurpose the land for recreation.
 Park authorities said they wanted to construct an amphitheater, a nature center, and several hike and bike trails over the golf course.
 These facilities would include an education center on the ecology of the Lost Pines and the endangered Houston toad, new picnic sites, natural playscapes, and a restored lake.
 The backbone of this project was a proposed trail system that included a 3 mi hike-and-bike trail, a 1.5 mi educational trail, a 0.25 mi hike-only trail, and a 1 mi long sidewalk connecting Bastrop State Park's entrance with the city of Bastrop through Chesnut Street.